sachin38/terminal-radio/Readme.md

 Info
 ====================
-	listen to your favorite radio stations from terminal
+	terminal-radio lets you listen to your favorite radio station from terminal itself, choose the station you'd like to listen to and you're good to go

 Requirements
 ====================